 This type of product is suited to installation during building, usually in a two storey home.
 It is installed in addition to a hot water heater.
-It works by transferring the heat remaining in shower water that goes down the drain to the cold water that is refilling the hot water tank.
-The hot water is passed through a copper pipe that surrounds another copper pipe containing the cold water.
-As the hot and cold water pass each other, the heat is conducted through the copper pipe and into the cold water, reducing the amount of energy required to heat the cold water.
+It works by transferring any remaining heat in waste shower water through the walls of the pipe and into cold water in a separate pipe that's on its way to be heated.
 Further information is available at www.recohvert.com.au.